Type Annotations

 • Type annotations are optional; omitting them is equivalent to dynamic typing.

-• Types are parsed and stored in the AST but not enforced during evaluation.
+• Types are parsed and stored in the AST but not enforced during evaluation (no runtime type errors for mismatches).